andreian02/date-selection-app/README.md

 Finish up scoring system - Added scoring...  to quality check this, continue to test calendar results

 New feature...add finder to filter which element is the strongest within a window period - ADDED!
+But will require edits.
 Adding layers to this sorting system - this is on going well.... need to check results, Need to finetune gui ren results for sure.

-Priority
+## Priority List
 + weekday or weekend - can we show this information?
 + relook into scoring
 + filter option to eliminate days that clash with owner year pillar